Lingoda Sprint Schedule 2026: A Realistic Plan for Busy Professionals

 After class, write down corrections, useful phrases, and one thing to improve next time.

-Total: around 75–80 minutes per day.
+Total: around 75–80 minutes per class day.
 That is the honest number busy professionals should plan for.
 If you only budget exactly 60 minutes, real life will break your plan.

 Why It Matters